locale(5) - phpMan

 grouping

-followed by a string that describes the formatting of numeric
+describe the formatting of numeric quantities.

 The LC_NUMERIC definition ends with the string END LC_NUMERIC.